nfsu/NFS/README.md

 Thanks to /LagMeester4000 for creating magic templates that are used all the time in this API.
 Typelists are used from his repo at [/LagMeester4000/TypeList](https://github.com/LagMeester4000/TypeList).
 ## Nintendo policies
 Nintendo policies are strict, especially on fan-made content.
 If you are using this to hack roms, please be sure to NOT SUPPLY roms and if you're using this, please ensure that copyright policies are being kept.
 I am not responsible for any programs made with this, for it is only made to create new roms or use existing roms in the fair use policy.
+### Legal issues
+To prevent any legal issues, you can choose to distribute a 'patch' instead of a ROM.
+Distributing a ROM is illegal, it is copyrighted content and you are uploading it.
+Distributing a patch however, isn't illegal.
+This is because the patch doesn't contain any copyrighted info and just the data that was altered from the original.
+This patch contains no pieces of art, no pieces of code that have been untouched by the user, therefore making it the user's property.
 ## Fair use
 You can feel free to use this program any time you'd like, as long as you mention this repo.